department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 - Terms of endearment (like “Loving Father”)
 - Special unit identification

-## How can I find out when the headstone, marker, or medallion I requested will arrive, and who will set it for me?
+## When will the headstone, marker, or medallion I requested will arrive, and who will set it for me?

 For national or state cemeteries, please contact the cemetery directly to find out when the headstone or marker will arrive. <br>
 [Find a national, state, or tribal government Veterans cemetery](https://www.cem.va.gov/cem/cems/listcem.asp)